Open0xScope/openscope/README.md

 [Event Rules](https://huggingface.co/datasets/0xscope/event_rules)

 OpenScope will provide a complete history token events when you first sign up for being a miner.
-These events are the trainning dataset for miner's event-driving trading model.
+These events are the training dataset for miner's event-driving trading model.

 You can also check more comprehensive history event data to train your model!

-We have already open sourced all the events tranning data on our huggingface space:
+We have already open sourced all the events training data on our huggingface space:

 [Event Trading Dataset](https://huggingface.co/datasets/0xscope/web3-trading-analysis)